 shirt or a multitude of accessories such as hats and dog tags that retail under $25.
 For this particular

-market (active lifestyle category) Flake E. predominantly runs between average or slightly higher prices
+market, (active lifestyle category) Flake E. predominantly runs between average or slightly higher prices

 than their competition.
 Flake E. has a higher end, boutique type of fashion sense on one end as well as an